 “Take a seat at a booth, and I’ll bring my special concoction to you.”

-Scarlett took my hand and dragged me across the room to a booth.
+Scarlett took my hand, dragging me across the room to a corner booth.

 “Wow,” I whispered.
 “You must be in love.
 I’ve never seen you act timid.
 And shy.
 You’re never shy.”

-She turned to me with a scowl, her mouth wide open, ready to defend herself, before her attention shifted to the front door.
+She turned to me with a scowl, her mouth opening, ready to defend herself before her attention shifted to the front door.

 The door flung open, hitting the wall beside it with a loud bang.
 A hush fell across the room.